avnet-iotconnect/iotc-gateway-mobile-app/mobile_app_guide.md

 * If after a short time, if no devices are displayed, press the green menu button in the lower-right corner and select "**Scan Device**".
 <img width="48" alt="menu_button" src="https://github.com/avnet-iotconnect/iotc-gateway-mobile-app/assets/40640041/d85cb0b6-42bc-4894-9352-b11e891d9a8c">

-* Identify the device to connect to (e.g. "STbox...") and click on it.
+* Identify the device to connect to (e.g. "BLEPnP" or "STbox...") and click on it.
+(Names may vary by firmware type/version)

 Clicking on the device will automatically perform the following steps:
 1. Create the device template in the IoTConnect platform